psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 in India.

-to a letter dated February i, 1714-15, “ within the memory of our fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old sire (for so they called him), who presently repaired
+to a letter dated February i, 1714-15, "within the memory of our fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old sire (for so they called him), who presently repaired